A cheesy Crustless Quiche filled with seasonal vegetables. Perfect for a quick summer meal.

 For other great ideas on how to use up courgette, check out my recipes for Courgette and Ricotta Cannelloni and Courgette Rigatoni.

-Can I make substitutes in this meal?
 Absolutely.
 Feel free to add in or substitute bacon, feta, grated carrot, mushroom, red onion etc.

 Crustless Quiche